Spider201866/Alan_web/memory-bank/techContext.md

         - `public/styles/styles.css`: Main centralized stylesheet for all global, component, page-specific, and utility styles.
         - `public/styles/styles_index.css`: Legacy styles primarily for `index.html` (role may diminish).
     - `user-info.json`, `user-history.json`: JSON data files (ensured to have trailing newlines).
-    - `package.json`: Defines project metadata, dependencies, and scripts.
+    - `package.json`: Defines project metadata, dependencies, and scripts (including `"type": "module"`).
     - `.prettierrc`: Prettier configuration file.
     - `.editorconfig`: EditorConfig configuration file.
-    - `.eslintrc.js`: ESLint configuration file.
+    - `.eslintrc.js`: (Deleted, replaced by `eslint.config.js`).
     - `.nvmrc`: Node Version Manager configuration.
     - `tests/`: Contains automated test files.

 ## Technical Constraints
 - **No Backend Data Storage**: The project does not involve complex backend record storage or external databases; data handling is primarily for chatbot interaction.
-- **Single Server File**: All server logic is currently in `server.js`, which could become a maintenance challenge as the project grows.
+- **Single Server File**: All server logic is currently in `server.cjs`, which could become a maintenance challenge as the project grows.
 - **No Frontend Framework**: Frontend is intentionally built with vanilla HTML, CSS, and JavaScript.
 This decision aligns with the project's goal of simplicity and democratizing access, as the system is designed to remain small (one main page and a few sidebar pages) and will not grow significantly in complexity.
 - **External Chatbot Agent Dependency**: Reliance on an external Flowise agent (powered by Gemini 2.5 Flash) means the chatbot's performance and availability are dependent on these external services.
 The prompt engineering and maintenance for the "Alan" agent are handled within Flowise, external to this codebase.